David S. Wilson

 David Sylvester Wilson (born 1981) is an American politician from Alaska.
 A Republican, Wilson represented Wasilla in the Alaska Senate from 2017 to 2025.
 He formerly served as a city councilman in Wasilla.

 Wilson was elected to the Senate at the age of 35.
 He narrowly defeated Representative Lynn Gattis in the Republican primary to succeed longtime Senator Charlie Huggins, who was retiring, in August 2016.
 He was endorsed in his campaign by the conservative Republican Assembly but did not run with the backing of the Alaska Republican Party.
 He was previously an unaffiliated voter, registering with the Republican Party less than a year before his primary victory.

 Upon being sworn in on January 17, 2017, Wilson became the first African American elected to the Senate from Alaska's Matanuska-Susitna Valley, Wilson is the eighth African American to serve in the Alaska Legislature.
 Of those eight, he is the third Republican, the second senator, the first Republican senator and the first to represent an area of Alaska outside of Anchorage or Fairbanks.

-In 2024, Wilson was selected to join the Future Caucus Innovation Fellowship as a member of the Healthcare cohort.